 Warning!
 This post is only for fun!
-However, since having fun relieves stress, and stress is one of the 5 habits for healthy skin, I guess there is some practical application here.
+However, since having fun relieves stress, and reducing stress is one of the 5 habits for healthy skin, I guess there is some practical application here.

 In the video, I make a GIY (Green It Yourself) bubble recipe using a combination of ½ cup (120 mL) Sal Suds, ½ cup (120 mL) corn syrup, and 2 cups (480 mL) distilled water.